 image credit: @overthetopgolf

 Looking for some extreme golfing action?
 Over The Top Golf is a must-do experience for all golfers searching for something a little different.
 Nestled in the Southern Alps of New Zealand and accessible only by helicopter, players will fly in, drive, chip, and putt 1,220 metres above Queenstown.
-This par three Queenstown golf club offers 180-degree views of the magnificent Whakatipu Basin and has four tee boxes for the altitude golfer to attempt their legendary hole-in-one.
+This par three Queenstown golf course offers 180-degree views of the magnificent Whakatipu Basin and has four tee boxes for the altitude golfer to attempt their legendary hole-in-one.

 Millbrook Golf Course